freizl/haskell-heroku-seed-project/README.md

 1. Multiple Stage Dockerfile
    a.
 See 2 `FROM` in the `Dockerfile`
    b.
 The goal is to create much smaller image for running in production
+1. Changes to cabal file and stack yaml will cause full build (rebuild from scratch), which is terrible.